 Temporary Spousal Support

-Temporary spousal support is the only type of spousal support provided to a spouse before a divorce is finalized.
+Temporary spousal support is the only type of spousal support provided to a spouse before a divorce in Riverside is finalized.
 This type of support may include payment for expenses and more until the court decides an appropriate plan for post-divorce spousal support.
-The court may also award temporary spousal support to separated spouses.
+The court may also award temporary spousal support to separated spouses pursuing legal separation.

 Permanent Spousal Support